cansentay/IBM-Data-Science-Professional-Certificate/README.md

  Open Source tools for Data Science

  Data Science Methodology

- Python for Data Science and AI
+ Python for Data Science, AI & Development

- Databases and SQL for Data Science
+ Databases and SQL for Data Science with Python

  Data Analysis with Python